 We did not visit this museum when we were here, but if you find yourself heating up in the sun if you're visiting Rome in the summer, then it might be a good idea to step inside a museum for a couple of hours to cool off.

-Accommodations in close proximity to the Capitoline Museums
+Accommodations near the Capitoline Museums

-See the Capitoline Museums on a tour
+Explore the Capitoline Museums on a tour

 The last stop is the Pantheon - the temple of all gods.
 Located about a 30-minute walk from the Baths of Trajan, this almost 2000-year-old temple will take you back to the times of Olympus gods and goddesses.